adagio130/note/IELTS/homework/Week1.md

 1. Do you live in a house or a flat
 	- I live in flat right now.
-Living in flat is s
+Living in a flat is cheaper than a house in Taipei.
 1. What's your favorite room
+	 -
 2. Is there anything you want to change about your home
 3. Would you like to move to a different home in the future